Choose a Track: STEM, Health Sciences, Engineering, or Video Game Design

 STEM Careers Camp gives high school students an opportunity to explore career options in several areas.
-NIU faculty and staff in several colleges and Career Services as well as local professionals will staff specialized tracks in Health Sciences, Engineering, and Game Development.
+NIU faculty and staff in several colleges and Career Services as well as local professionals will staff specialized tracks in Health Sciences, Engineering, and Video Game Development.
 Participants will apply to the track of their choice and spend the bulk of the week with the smaller group of students who have also chosen that track.
 Evening recreational activities will involve all campers.
 Participants can expect a fun and busy week as STEM career options open up before them!

 STEM Careers campers will experience dorm life by living in one of the newly renovated Grant Towers and enjoying meals in Stevenson Hall and the Blackhawk Cafeteria in the Holmes Student Center.
 Campers will have the opportunity to interact with professionals and students in many STEM fields throughout the day, including informally at meals.
 Evening activity choices include visits to Davis Hall Observatory, video game night, movie night, and outdoor recreational activities.